OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: OriStitch

 \subsubsection{Dissolving support threads}

-As illustrated in Figure~\ref{fig:single-hinge}b the heat actuated thread is held in place with a water soluble bobbin thread\textsuperscript{\ref{note-soluble}}.
+As illustrated in Figure~\ref{fig:single-hinge}b, the heat-actuated thread is held in place with a water-soluble bobbin thread\textsuperscript{\ref{note-soluble}}.
 During embroidery, something needs to hold the actuated thread in place, which is where this specific bobbin thread comes in.
-As the figure shows, the bobbin thread is very low in tension to not pull the shrinking thread through the fabric, (as opposed to the other grey bobbin threads for lock and channel stitches which are pulled in place).
-When exposed to water, these bobbin threads dissolve allowing the heat actuated thread to shrink unconstrained.
+As the figure shows, the bobbin thread is very low in tension so as not to pull the shrinking thread through the fabric (as opposed to the other grey bobbin threads for lock and channel stitches, which are pulled in place).
+When exposed to water, these bobbin threads dissolve, allowing the heat-actuated thread to shrink unconstrained.